Minbird/ULX_Shortcut/README.md

 For unselected users, click the shortcut button that each has.
 (In this case, the selected user is not targeted.)

-* [When one user is selected]
+* [When one user was selected]

 nothing special.
-(It's the same as no one is selected.)
+(It's the same as no one was selected.)

 * [When all users are selected]